 The Swakopmund Museum was founded in 1951 by dentist Dr. Alfons Weber.
 It is the largest privately run museum in Namibia.
 On display are various types of indigenous plants, animals, minerals, an archaeological exhibition, the transport system of old and a variety of cultural historical objects.
 One of a kind and educational is the exhibition “People of Namibia.”
 This focuses on the traditional heritage of the different ethnic groups of Namibia.

 The museum shop offers a large variety of books, postcards and souvenirs.
 You can even send your post from here!

 Interesting local videos are shown at the Swakopmund Museum upon request between 11:00 and 13:00.
 We have new informative videos available.
-Alongside the German video about Swakopmund (Swakopmund 1892-1915 by Immo Böhlke) we show the interesting film “South West Africa in Pre-colonial days” and the natural history films: “The Namib Desert Coast”, “The Dorob National Park – a beauty once lost can never be regained” and “Ecotourism and Namibia’s wetlands: Supporting livelihoods”.
+Alongside the German video about Swakopmund (Swakopmund 1892-1915 by Immo Böhlke) we show the interesting film “South West Africa in Pre-colonial days” and the natural history films: “The Namib Desert Coast” and “Ecotourism and Namibia’s wetlands: Supporting livelihoods”.